dogweather/forkful/content/en/c-sharp/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text in strings lets you update data without manual edits.
-Programmers need this to handle user input corrections, data formatting, or batch updates efficiently.

 ## How to:
 C# makes text manipulation pretty straightforward.
 Below, check out the `string.Replace` method to swap out words.